Spatial Cognitive Neuroscience and Spatial Neglect Rehabilitation

 This presentation will explore how noninvasive neuromodulation can aid recovery in aphasia, highlighting personalized, network-informed brain stimulation.

-In this presentation Dr. Hillis will describe two distinct ways to individualize aphasia treatment – one based on the neural basis of the deficit and one based on the cognitive basis.
+This presentation will describe two distinct ways to individualize aphasia treatment – one based on the neural basis of the deficit and one based on the cognitive basis.